gullwing-io/bookworms/README.md

 - Create GitHub action to update bookmark repos without `npx`
 - Remove step for people to need to import files in browser
-- Add the idea of public bookmarks which could genate trends
+- Add the idea of public bookmarks which could generate trends
-- Make a chrome extension that could load remote YAML files
+- Investigate a chrome extension that could load remote YAML files
-- Rewrite in TS
+- Document Murphy Slackbot that uses Bookworms

 ## Credits